CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Highlights:

---Liza Minnelli - "All I Need is One Good Break" & "Sing Happy"
+--Liza Minnelli - "All I Need is One Good Break" & "Sing Happy."

---Rudolf Nureyev & Margot Fonteyn
+--Rudolf Nureyev & Margot Fonteyn (ballet dancers) - perform a dance from Khachaturian's Ballet "Gayne."

---The Bachelors (Irish singing trio) - "Marie" & "I Believe"
+--The Bachelors (Irish singing trio) - "Marie" & "I Believe."

---Kathy Kirby (British Singer) - "Can't Stop Loving That Man of Mine"
+--Kathy Kirby (British Singer) - "Can't Help Lovin' That Man."

 17.35 [836] The Ed Sullivan Show: